-I just love kids; I love working with them, and one of my favorite thing about photographing families is getting those genuine little smiles and expressions, and capturing their personalities.
+I love kids!
+I love working with them, and one of my favorite thing about photographing families is getting those genuine little smiles and expressions, and capturing their personalities.

 Some kids love being in front of the camera, and some are not fond of being told to pose or smile.
 (My own children fall into the latter category!)

 Please don’t worry if when you show up to the session, your kids are not smiling or cooperating, or if they are running around all crazy-like.
-It's totally normal!
+It's totally normal, (and developmentally appropriate!)
 I will get them laughing.
-I have the best results giving them time to relax, play, and be a little silly.
+I have the best results giving kids time to relax, play, and be a little silly.
 So many of my favorite images were captured while kids were busy playing and exploring.
 We'll get the family shots too!

 Some tips to make sure kids are in the best possible mood for our session:

-A change of clothes for the kiddo(s).
+- A change of clothes for the small kiddo(s).
 You never know!